TechPot-Studio/peb.js/docs/detail/func-ajax.md

 | fail | `Function` | | Function to run on fail |
 | config | `Object` | | Configs |

 Initiate an AJAX request to the URL.
 You can fill in the parameters in order, or use an Object to pass in.
-This may be difficult to understand, you can take a look at the following example.
+This may be difficult to understand, you can take a look at the following example:
 ```javascript
 'use strict';
 peb.ajax('GET', 'https://example.url', () => {}, () => {console.log("Fail")});